-Minor cannabinoids can make a huge difference in the effect a cannabis product can give to a consumer.
-They may be small in concentration but the reach they have to lift up CBD and THC and all the other cannabinoids is powerful.
-They are arguably one of the most important parts of true full spectrum products like our tinctures and we look forward to bringing you even more of them in the future!
+Minor cannabinoids can make a huge difference in the effect a cannabis product can have on a consumer and the efficacy of CBD products like our gummies and topicals.
+They may be small in concentration but the ability they have to lift CBD and THC and all the other cannabinoids is powerful.
+They are arguably one of the most important parts of true full-spectrum products like our CBD tinctures and we look forward to bringing you even more of them in the future!

 Check out the links below for more information.
 Don’t forget to send your questions, comments, and suggestions for future posts to BlackhouseBotanicalsBlog@gmail.com.

 Next time we’ll be discussing the use of cannabinoids as topical applications and the benefits that have been found.
 See you then!